Defense Acquisition Workforce:

 To ensure that the DAWDF program directly supports DOD strategic acquisition workforce plans, we recommend that the Secretary of Defense direct the Under Secretary of Defense for Acquisition, Technology, and Logistics and the Under Secretary of Defense (Comptroller) to clearly align the revised DAWDF funding strategy with DODs strategic human capital plan for the acquisition workforce.

 For more information, contact Timothy J. DiNapoli at (202) 512-4841 or DiNapoliT@gao.gov.

 Recommendations for Executive Action

 Comments: DOD concurred with the recommendation, but it has not yet taken action to fully implement it.
-DOD has attempted to improve communications through bi-weekly DAWDF meetings for DAWDF users, which were established in July 2012 and continue.
-The Under Secretary of Defense for Acquisition, Technology and Logistics provided overall workforce guidance on September 11, 2012, which directs components to target any additional DAWDF hiring to address remaining gaps in critical skills.
-In February 2013, DOD issued guidance to DAWDF users that decribed how the fiscal year 2013 collection process would work, but these actions fell short in providing information that users deemed critical.
+DOD attempted to improve communications through bi-weekly DAWDF meetings for DAWDF users, which were established in July 2012.
+In February 2013, DOD issued guidance to DAWDF users that described how the fiscal year 2013 collection process would work.
+The Under Secretary of Defense for Acquisition, Technology and Logistics provided overall workforce guidance in April 2015, DOD components were told to responsibly sustain the acquisition workforce and make adjustments based on workload demand and requirements, but these actions fell short of providing information required to fully address the recommendation.